-Sarah Jordan Welch-Moore
+Sarah Jordan Welch-Moore, LCSW, DSW

-Sarah Jordan is a Licensed Master Social Worker and holds a Master of Social Work from the University of Washington.
-She is currently enrolled in the Doctor of Social Work program at the University of Tennessee.
-Previously, Sarah Jordan served as a Prevention Educator and Victim Resource Specialist with Vanderbilt’s Project Safe Center from 2015-2020, where she worked with students, staff, and faculty impacted by interpersonal violence.
+Dr. Welch-Moore is a Licensed Clinical Social Worker and holds a Master of Social Work from the University of Washington, and a Doctorate of Social Work in Clinical Practice and Leadership from the University of Tennessee.
+Previously, she served as a Prevention Educator and Victim Resource Specialist with Vanderbilt’s Project Safe Center from 2015-2020, where she worked with students, staff, and faculty impacted by interpersonal violence.
 Before beginning her career at Vanderbilt, Sarah Jordan worked in a variety of settings including non-profit organizations, K-12 schools, hospitals, domestic violence shelters, and sexual assault agencies.
-Sarah Jordan is committed to furthering communal knowledge about issues of violence and the layered identities of survivors including gender, race, class, ability, and sexuality.
+She is committed to furthering communal knowledge about issues of violence and the layered identities of survivors including gender, race, class, body size, ability, and sexuality.